The Red Book

 Sometimes a babies weight goes up too rapidly and moves upwards across the centile lines.
 Research tells us that this is sometimes a result of overfeeding - usually milk feeds.
 Rapid weight gain during the first year of life is associated with increased risk of obesity later in life and may be a predictor of heart health although studies so far have been inconclusive.
-If you want to understand how much milk your baby should be having click here for my guide.
-Sometimes babies who gain weight rapidly also gain height velocity too and grow up to be taller individuals.
-Unusual weight and height gain can sometimes can be an indicator of an underlying problem, so if you notice this talk to your health visitor, it may be that a referral to a dietitian is warranted to assess how much she is eating and drinking or a referral to a paediatrician is needed for further investigation.
+If you want to understand how much milk your baby should be having once they've started weaning you can check my portion size guide.

-Not gaining enough weight.
+Not gaining enough weight

-Conversely a sudden weight loss and centile drop can occur following a period of illness, which usually recovers within 2-3 weeks, however if the drop continues through two or more centile lines talk to your health visitor or GP, it may be that your baby needs some extra help to regain his weight.
+Conversely a sudden weight loss and centile drop can occur following a period of illness, which usually recovers within 2-3 weeks, however, if the drop continues through two or more centile lines talk to your health visitor or GP, it may be that your baby needs some extra help to regain his weight.

-When babies start to re-gain weight after a period of faltering growth (or if they were born small for their age and are exhibiting ‘catch-up’ growth) care must be taken to ensure that weight gain is not too rapid.
+When babies start to regain weight after a period of faltering growth (or if they were born small for their age and are exhibiting ‘catch-up’ growth) care must be taken to ensure that weight gain is not too rapid.
 This too is linked with having an altered body composition and higher fat mass in both childhood and as an adult, which has its own health consequences.
 A Registered Dietitian can support you through this process.

 How to weigh and measure your baby accurately

-Babies should be weighed in no clothing if possible; even a clean nappy can make a difference to where they fall on their chart.
+Babies should be weighed in no clothing if possible; even a clean nappy can make a difference to where they fall on their centile chart.
 Only use the scales that your health visitor provides as these are calibrated for accuracy.

 After 1 year of age, standing-height is measured instead.
-It’s not unusual for baby clinics to not routinely offer length measurements, it takes two people and NHS resources are stretched.
-Many clinics are run by support workers rather than Health Visitors and some even encourage parents to self weigh their babies, mine did.
+It’s not unusual for baby clinics do not routinely offer length measurements, it takes two people and NHS resources are stretched.
+Many clinics are run by support workers rather than Health Visitors and some even encourage parents to self-weigh their babies.
+My local clinic did.
 You may need to request an appointment if you want your baby’s length to be measured.

 Your baby should be weighted a week or so after birth, then at 6-8 weeks, 12 weeks and 16 weeks.
-A lot of parents are tempted to weigh their babies more frequently than this but its important not to do so more than than once a month up till 6 months of age then once every 2 months between 6 and 12 months of age.
-This is because natural fluctuations take place and can be misleading and worrying for parents and health care professionals.
+A lot of parents are tempted to weigh their babies more frequently than this but it's important not to do so more than once a month up till 6 months of age then once every 2 months between 6 and 12 months of age.
+This is because natural fluctuations take place and can be misleading and worrying for both parents and health care professionals.

-When your baby is weighted for the first time in the week or so after birth, there are no centile lines on the growth chart to plat them against.
+When your baby is weighed for the first time in a week or so after birth, there are no centile lines on the growth chart to plat them against.
 This is because weight fluctuates a lot from baby to baby during the first two weeks of life, so there is no expected standard.
 The vast majority of babies will be around the same weight as their birth weight at 2 weeks, often babies lose weight during this period and then regain it.
 Being the same weight or more at 2 weeks of age is an indication that feeding is going well and that your baby is healthy.

 The growth charts in your red book go up to 20 years of age for boys and 18 for girls as this is when growth stops for the vast majority of young people.
-From 2 years of age you can continue to weigh and measure your child at home and record their measurements on the pages given.
+There is an adult height predictor which can be calculated to determine your childs adult height potential too, ask your health professional to do this for you!

-If you’ve found this post useful and want to know more about your baby’s nutrition and growth during their first year of life, I host an Online Weaning Masterclass.
-To find out more or sign up click here for my Courses page.
+If you’ve found this post useful and want to know more about your baby’s nutrition and growth during their first year of life, I host a digital course called ‘Baby Nutrition, Weaning and Getting Feeding Right’ and I’d love to have you join me.